usefulness/ktlint-gradle-plugin/README.md

 Granular tasks are added for each source set in the project: `formatKotlin`*`SourceSet`* and `lintKotlin`*`SourceSet`*.

 ### Configuration
-Options are configured in the `ktlin` extension.
-Defaults shown (you may omit the configuration block entirely if you want these defaults).
+Options are configured in the `ktlint` extension:

 <details open>
 <summary>Kotlin</summary>